freaktechnik/band-concerts-theme/README.md

  - Navigation to sub-pages from parent page
  - Support for all custom fields of concerts and concertseries
  - Link to export concert dates to calendar
- - Widget with links to the full calendar (ics) and optionally Facebook
+ - Widget with links to the full calendar (ics) and optionally Facebook, Instagram
  - Support just about all formatting features of WordPress

 ## Dependencies